-Emotion Gestures Used Earlier than Time and Feeling Gestures.
+Emotion Gestures Used Earlier Than Time and Feeling Gestures

-Only data from the infant participants were used to describe the order in which each gesture category appears because only the infants were observed from their first exposure to symbolic gestures, whereas many toddlers had been exposed to symbolic gestures during the previous year if they had been enrolled in the program as infants.
-In order to describe the developmental sequence of the appearance of gesture categories, I determined the age at which each child was first observed to use a gesture in each category.
+Only data from the infant participants were used to describe the order in which each gesture category appears because only the infants were observed from their first exposure to symbolic gestures whereas many toddlers had been exposed to symbolic gestures during the previous year if they had been enrolled in the program as infants.
+To describe the developmental sequence of the appearance of gesture categories, the age at which each child was first observed to use a gesture in each category was determined.
 I then averaged the ages of first use across children within each category.
 Figure 1 displays the sequence of gesture category development according to average age at first observation.
-The dark black bars show the median age for each category, the top and bottom of the grey boxes show the 25th and 75th percentile of ages, the horizontal lines above and below the boxes show the oldest and youngest ages at which children were first observed to use each category of gesture, and the black circle below the Yes/ No bar represents and outlier.
-The numbers (N) below each bar are the numbers of infants who were observed to use at least one gesture in that category.
+The black bars show the median age for each category.
+The top and bottom of the gray boxes show the 25th and 75th percentiles, respectively, of ages.
+The horizontal lines above and below the boxes show the oldest and youngest ages, respectively, at which children were first observed to use each category of gesture.
+The black circle below the Yes/No bar represents an outlier.
+Below each bar are the numbers of infants who were observed to use at least one gesture in that category.